jwdeveloper/TikTokLiveJava/collaboration.md

-Next step is to open `TikTokLiveClientBuilder` and method for handling our new event
+Next step is to open `TikTokLiveClientBuilder` and add method for handling our new event

 ``` java